-The difference between a well packed and poorly packed backpack is no laughing matter.
-Well, it is if you’ve ever watched that guy on a hiking trip whose backpack looks like a family of angry beavers are trying to escape from it, bulging, shifting and catching on every branch he walks by.
-On the flip side, are the Mary Poppins of backpack packing who seem to fit an entire military base into a tiny canvas holdall.
+Have you ever watched that guy on a hiking trip whose backpack looks like a family of angry beavers who are trying to escape from it?
+Here’s how you can be the Mary Poppins of backpack packing and fit an entire military base into a tiny canvas holdall.

 I was told this tip by a former Paratrooper in the Australia army who led a group of us on a 7-day hike across the Tarkine rainforest in Tasmania.
 When planning the ‘layers’ of your backpack think about the storyline of your adventure.

 What’s the first thing you’ll do every morning?
 Get dressed and make breakfast, so put those things at the top.
 What’s the last thing you’ll do at the end of your expedition?
 Change into thongs or unlock your car?
 Pack those things in the ‘annoying awkward pocket to access’ (every backpack has one).